kaefoody/kaefoody.github.io/writing_samples/Airalo_software/README.md

 Airalo's software allows you to purchase and install a virtual SIM card (or "eSIM") on your mobile device.

-This means you can **avoid expensive roaming fees** and **connect to affordable celluar data** the second you land in a new country — all from the convenience of your phone.
+This means you can **avoid expensive roaming fees** and **connect to affordable cellular data** the second you land in a new country — all from the convenience of your phone.